 Planning ahead and being fully stocked with winter products, like de-icers, is one of the secrets to success in snow plowing business operations.
 If you’re delayed because your supplier is out of stock, you will be forced to look elsewhere for those same supplies.
 This is where you can run into real issues, as you run the risk of higher costs, not to mention delaying more services.

 We recommend that you create a maintenance checklist for all of your equipment.
 Things like putting air in truck tires should happen regularly.
 Changing the oil should happen regularly, too, if not as frequently.
 Even things like washing trucks and state inspections should be scheduled so they aren’t forgotten in the daily hustle of the business.

 Even implementing software like UpKeep could be a sound investment.
 Digitizing your maintenance requirements ensures a more efficient process and means you’ll never be out of commission due to a lack of functional equipment and that’s priceless.

 Are you too busy rolling your sleeves up in the field to do your own marketing?
 At the very least, be polite, courteous, and extremely reliable to your clients; word of mouth is perhaps the most effective advertising you can have.
 Best of all, it’s free!

-Most of all, ensure you hire someone with a knack for marketing.
+Most of all, ensure you hire someone with a knack for sales.
 While you and your team are out clearing snow let them be your voice.
 Make sure they market your company through as many channels as possible.
 We suggest, at the very least, direct mail, social media, and flyers.

 Ready to get started?